PatientAid2020/About-us-Onboarding/README.md

 # PatientAid
 Welcome!
-PatientAid is a free, privancy-first solution to empwer patients and healthcare providers to combat COVID-19 together.
+PatientAid is a free, privancy-guaranteed solution to empwer patients and healthcare providers to combat COVID-19 together.

 As part of a larger initiative from NECSI with the explicit goal of stopping the spread of nCov-2019 / COVID19, it will rely on collaboration among a group of people who volunteer to help from various disciplines to make this happen.